l2beat/l2beat/CONTRIBUTING.md

    respectively.
 We greatly encourage doing this before the last step as it shortens the amount of time needed for your project to be added.
 7. Open a PR :D
+8. If your changes contain any errors we might want to fix them ourselves.
+To make this as easy as possible please enable **"Allow edits by maintainers"**.
+   Otherwise the latency before we can merge a PR greatly increases.

 Adding a new project in this way will automatically update both the data fetching logic as well as the frontend.